Lyra007/lyra007.github.io/_posts/learn/2018-04-18-how-to-access-ssh-on-windows-ubuntu.md

     ```
     This will generate the public and private keys.

+    Btw, when we do not specify the file directory, we use the default one.
+So if we need to generate another ssh keys, we could specify the directory in detail like the example before.

+    ```
+    ssh-keygen -t rsa -C "your_secondemail@email.com" -f ~/.ssh/second-rsa
+    ```

 * Step two: copy those keys to the ssh directory of the windows using cmd
     ```
     cp ~/.ssh/. -R /mnt/c/Users/yourusername/.ssh/